aperiodic/bifocals/README.md

 Bifocals is available from clojars.
 Add `[bifocals "0.0.1"]` to your project.clj then `(:require [bifocals.core :as bifocals)` in your `ns` statement.

-There are some well-commented examples of using bifocals in the `examples` folder.
-Additionally, all the functions and vars in the core namespace have docstrings.
+There are some well-commented examples of using bifocals in the examples folder.
+To run the examples from this repo, first run `lein compile` to compile the java wrapper.
+Then fire up a REPL (`lein repl`) and type, e.g., `(use 'bifocals.examples.2D)`.

+All public functions and vars in the core namespace have docstrings (generated documentation forthcoming: having some issues with autodoc and classpaths).

 ## License